aminya/typescript-optimization/README.md

 - ES6 and above: traditional `for` is **faster** than `for-of`, which is faster than `for-in`
 - ES5 and lower:Traditional `for` is **similar to** `for-of`, and both are faster than `for-in`.

-This is true for array of number, string, etc.
+This is true for array of number, string, etc. For any array size (150 and 10000) are tested.

 ```typescript
 // Traditional